scalar-labs/scalar-kubernetes/docs/ScalarDLOperationGuide.md

 deployment "prod-scalardl-envoy" successfully rolled out
 ```

-Note that you will receive a slack notification if it is activated.
+Note that you will receive a slack notification if it is activated during the pod rollout.

 ```
 [FIRING:1] EnvoyClusterDegraded - warning